New developments (expected opening, summer 2019)

 The Nanofabrication Facility is now part of the Stewart Blusson Quantum Matter institute (SBQMI).
 SBQMI has invested heavily on acquiring a state-of-the-art electron-beam lithography tool (JEOL JBX-8100FS) that enables device fabrication at the nanoscale, where quantum properties of materials manifest themselves.
 SBQMI has also invested in a full renovation of our cleanrooms.
 The new cleanrooms will consist of 3 distinct rooms: (1) an ISO 5 (class 100) yellow photolithography room, equipped with both a mask aligner and a maskless lithography tool for very clean fine structures, (2) an ISO 6 (class 1000) yellow room equipped with a mask aligner and a micron scale 3D printer for photonics and microfluidic technologies and (3) an ISO 6 white room for thin film processes (deposition/etching) and metrology.
 These new cleanrooms will be located in the same area as the current cleanrooms but will have an area almost double the size.

-Historical, and still active cleanrooms
+Historical, and cleanrooms (under major renovations)

-The lithography (yellow) room, a class 1000 cleanroom, houses 2 fully functional class 10 laminar flow wetbenches (total length of 3m), with equipment to spin on photoresist and do wet chemistry, 2 mask aligners (for 3 in. and 4 in. wafers) and a Nomarski microscope equipped with a CCD camera and computer capture.
-Also available in the yellow room is a dry clean bench, typically used for sample cleaving and preparation, and storage cabinets for the wet chemistry dishware.
+The lithography (yellow) room, a class 1000 cleanroom, housed 2 fully functional class 10 laminar flow wetbenches (total length of 3m), with equipment to spin on photoresist and do wet chemistry, 2 mask aligners (for 3 in. and 4 in. wafers) and a Nomarski microscope equipped with a CCD camera and computer capture.
+Also available in the yellow room were a dry clean bench, typically used for sample cleaving and preparation, and storage cabinets for the wet chemistry dishware.

 The following document contains more information: NanofabFacilityGuide